Aboriginal land, native title and heritage

 - consult with traditional owners and other beneficiaries regarding development proposals, and where satisfied that traditional owners consent execute agreements

-A land council employs staff and may engage consultants to assist in the performance of functions.
+A Land Council employs staff and may engage consultants to assist in the performance of functions.
 The Central and Northern Land Councils both employ over 100 staff.

 Land trusts, leases and licences

-Pre-existing government occupation or use of Aboriginal land for a community purpose may continue after the grant of that land (for example, police stations, schools and other facilities).
-The ALRA also provides, where traditional owners consent, for the grant of 99-year head leases of communities on Aboriginal land to a government entity or community corporation which would take responsibility for the grant of development, housing and other sub-leases in the community.
+Aboriginal Land Rights (Northern Territory) Act 1976 (Cth) ("ALRA") also provides, where traditional owners consent, for the grant of 99-year head leases of communities on Aboriginal land to a government entity or community corporation which would take responsibility for the grant of development, housing and other sub-leases in the community.

 Blue Mud Bay Case

-In 2008 the High Court in the Blue Mud Bay Case (
+The Blue Mud Bay Case (

-(2001) 109 FCR 488) affirmed that Aboriginal land includes the intertidal zone and tidal waters.
-This means that a Northern Territory fishing licence does not authorise access and that either a permit under the Aboriginal Land Act or an agreement with the Land Trust is required to access or use the area.
-The High Court also determined that the Northern Territory Parliament when enacting the Fisheries Act had abolished the common law public right to fish.
+Aboriginal Land Act or an agreement with the Land Trust is required to access or use the area.
+The High Court also determined that the Northern Territory Parliament when enacting the

 Mining and Petroleum Production on Aboriginal Land